GT-RAIL/rail_tasksim/routines/README.md

 ## Sampling routines

-We use a temporal activity distribution and an action script per activity to completely define each of our five fictitious persona.
-For combining habits into personas, we assume the habit for each activity to be independent of another activity, except the *leave_home* and *come_home* activities, where the mean time of *leave_home* must be before that of *come_home* for the persona to be valid.
-Out of the several possible combinations of habits, we prefer personas that have distinct characteristics.
-We measure the distinctness of personas by a KL-divergence matric on the temporal activity distributions.
-To maximize this metric, we use genetic optimization to obtain a set of five valid personas, with the fittness function as the average pairwise KL-divergence.
-The mating function selects a new group of 5 personas from any two existing groups, and the random mutation changes a persona in a group to a random sample.
-A pool consists of 20 candidate persona sets, and the optimization is run 5 times for 1000 iterations each, after which the best solution is picked.
+We use a temporal activity distribution and an action script per activity to completely define each of our five fictitious households.
+For combining habits into households, we assume the habit for each activity to be independent of another activity, except the *leave_home* and *come_home* activities, where the mean time of *leave_home* must be before that of *come_home* for the household to be valid.
+Out of the several possible combinations of habits, we prefer households that have distinct characteristics.
+We measure the distinctness of households by a KL-divergence matric on the temporal activity distributions.
+To maximize this metric, we use genetic optimization to obtain a set of five valid households, with the fittness function as the average pairwise KL-divergence.
+The mating function selects a new group of 5 households from any two existing groups, and the random mutation changes a household in a group to a random sample.
+A pool consists of 20 candidate household sets, and the optimization is run 5 times for 1000 iterations each, after which the best solution is picked.
 Refer to `process_schedules.ipynb` for exact implementation.

 We use Monte Carlo sampling to generate samples of their daily routines.
 Starting at 6am, we sample an activity from the schedule distribution, and obtain an end time for that activity by uniformly sampling in the duration range from the script.
 We sample another activity from the schedule distribution at that end time.
 If the same activity is sampled again, the activity is continued, and another end time is sampled between that time and the maximum end time, otherwise the new activity is started.
 By iteratively sampling activities in this manner until the end time of midnight, we obtain samples of timestamped action sequences representing daily schedules.
 This process is outlined below.